Video: Man stabs Apple store guard, punches female clerk in mask dispute - NewsBreak

 The assailant then fled the store, and the guard was taken to a nearby hospital for treatment, police said.

-The store employee suffered pain and swelling to her face, but she refused medical attention, according to officials.Police: Mask dispute leads to Tennessee man stabbing one person, swinging bats at officers
+The store employee suffered pain and swelling to her face, but she refused medical attention, according to officials.Pregnant Army wife reached out for abuse help on social media 3 days before fatal injury

 The suspect remained at large Tuesday morning.